Copying an AMI

 Copying an AMI You Own

-You can copy any AMI that you own using the
+You can copy any AMI that belongs to your AWS account using the

-If you have the necessary permissions, you can copy an AMI that does not belong to your account.
-This includes AMIs with encrypted snapshots.
-The owner of the account must grant read permissions on the storage that backs the AMI, whether it is an associated EBS snapshot (for an Amazon EBS-backed AMI) or an associated Amazon S3 bucket (for an instance-store-backed AMI).
+The owner of the account must grant read permissions on the storage that backs the AMI, whether it is an associated EBS snapshot (for an Amazon EBS-backed AMI) or an associated Amazon S3 bucket ( for an instance-store-backed AMI).
 To allow other accounts to copy your AMIs, you must grant read permissions on your associated snapshot or bucket using the Amazon EBS or Amazon S3 access management tools.

 Copying an AMI across geographically diverse regions provides the following benefits: